scriptype/feed/readme.md

 <img width="480" alt="retweetable-link-on-twitter" src="https://user-images.githubusercontent.com/5516876/207564063-66fdfc25-da27-479c-82b2-54453de484b9.png">

-### Tumblr and static site
+### Tumblr and the static site

 For obvious reasons, the retweeting won't work outside of Twitter.
 Instead, `feed` will look for a link in the tweet you provided.
 If there's a link, it will automagically become the main link on Tumblr and on the static site.

 <img width="480" alt="retweetable-link-on-tumblr" src="https://user-images.githubusercontent.com/5516876/207564578-7a6f1ec6-630b-49b5-9b89-f74d1f2c6eea.png">